UK COVID-19 rapid antibody tests are approved for professional use and commercial distribution as mass production begins

 We pursue this vision through using our rapid testing expertise to support our customers taking their projects through development and into high-throughput automated manufacturing.
 We focus on operational excellence to provide our customer with efficient, effective, automated and scalable development and manufacturing to support their ambitious plans and objectives.

-Abingdon Health is headquartered in York, UK, with sites in York, Doncaster and Birmingham.
+Abingdon Health is headquartered in York, UK, with another site in Doncaster.